 If you want to enjoy this hobby to the fullest, do take the help of one of Missoula’s local guides, as they are more than happy to help you out and give you the most beneficial fishing tips.

 Because of its natural beauty, Missoula is, no doubt, a sight for sore eyes.
 If you are an avid bird-watcher, trust us, Missoula will serve as the perfect vacation spot for you.

 The city of Missoula is home to a diverse variety of bird species, so it’s a dream come true for all the bird enthusiasts out there!

 There are numerous bird-watching spots in Missoula, and it just depends on what kind of bird you are trying to find.
 If you are interested in catching a glimpse of Black-backed and Three-toed Woodpeckers, you should visit the verdurous forests of Blue Mountain.

 If the names Killdeer, Warbler, Willow Flycatcher, Spotted Sandpiper, or Merganser grab your attention, then don’t think twice before making your way to the Clark Fork River.
 To watch some Lewis Woodpeckers or Great Blue Herons, you can take a trip to the Cottonwoods of Kelly Island.

-And lastly, if you are someone who is only fascinated by hawks and would like to catch a sight of Bald Eagles, Osprey, Cooper’s Hawks, or Red-Tailed Hawks, then we would suggest taking a hike down Kim Williams Trail or in Council Grove State Park.
+And lastly, if you are someone who is only fascinated by hawks and would like to catch sight of Bald Eagles, Osprey, Cooper’s Hawks, or Red-Tailed Hawks, then we would suggest taking a hike down Kim Williams Trail or Council Grove State Park.